2.2 Management plan

 • Consideration of species selection for future climate

 • A map.
-The map shall align with the Woodland Carbon Code mapping guidance
+The map shall be clear and align with the Woodland Carbon Code mapping rules and include:

 • The management plan shall be updated on a regular basis.
 There shall be an outline of the longer-term management intentions, for the project duration and beyond.